Are you an advisor? Go to Unbiased Pro

 Additional standard deduction

-If you are over the age of 65, you can claim the additional standard deduction for people over 65.
-This deduction stacks on the regular standard deduction and can further reduce your taxable income.
+Seniors may be able to claim the additional standard deduction for people over 65.
+This deduction stacks on the regular standard deduction, and can further reduce your taxable income.

-If you were born before January 2, 1959, you are considered to be over 65 for tax year 2023 (paid in 2024).
-This tax break for seniors varies depending on several factors, as detailed below.
+If you were born before January 2, 1960, you are considered to be over 65 for tax year 2024 (paid in 2025).
+This tax break for seniors varies depending on several factors.

 Here’s a breakdown of the available additional standard deduction tax breaks for seniors, along with the conditions attached to each: